 This village in Sicily, just near Cefalù, is instead known for the Fiumara d’Arte, an open-air museum consisting of a series of sculptures by contemporary artists located along the banks of the Tusa river.
 The project is a real fusion of landscape, culture and art.
 The Fiumara was born in 1982, when the collector and artist Antonio Presti commissioned the sculpture “La materia poteva non esserci”, realized in 1986 in memory of his father.
 Among the sculptures there is also the “Golden Boat Room” by the Japanese artist Hidetoshi Nagasawa, who has always stood out for his unstoppable search for lost time.
 It is a room enclosed in the ground, with a boat turned upside down and covered with gold, the fulcrum of the whole work.
 It is not possible to visit it, because of the artist’s will.
 He wanted to deliver it only to the memory.

 Antonio Presti is also the creator of the splendid Art Hotel Atelier sul Mare where I had the pleasure of staying.
 It is a hotel-museum of contemporary art unique in the world, a few meters from the sea.
 International artist created 20 of the 40 rooms of the Atelier sul Mare.
 For this reason, if you decide to stay here, choose one of these rooms rather than the standard rooms.
 I slept in the room called “The Prophet’s Room”.
-A place of art, romantic and relaxing, for those who want to regenerate themselves in a magical and exclusive environment.
+A place where art and romance combine.
+If you want to recharge your batteries this is a magical and exclusive environment.
 Here, you will live a real spiritual and creative experience.
-Just in front of the hotel there is a seaside restaurant where you can eat good fish at affordable prices.
+Just in front of the hotel, there is a seaside restaurant where you can eat good fish at affordable prices.
 It is the Art-Hotel Atelier sul Mare Restaurant.

 Montalbano Elicona, awarded as the most beautiful village

 This village in Sicily was nominated as the most beautiful village of 2015.
-It is known in Italy for the saga of the well-known commissioner of the thriller written by Andrea Camilleri, but also for its amazing view.
+It is known for Andrea Camilleri’s saga, but also for its amazing view.
 In fact, the promontory overlooks the stunning Aeolian Islands, Capo Milazzo and the Nebrodi mountains.
 In Montalbano Elicona, Aragonese, Angioni, Byzantines, Normans, Swabians stopped.
 They have enriched it with their culture and traditions.
-The heart of the village is undoubtedly the castle, a fortress that was transformed by Frederick II of Aragon into a royal residence for summer stays.
+The heart of the village is undoubtedly the castle, a fortress that Frederick II of Aragon turned into a royal residence for summer stays.
 On the 24th of August the evocative Procession of the Madonna della Provvidenza takes place.

 If you want to stay here I recommend Montalbano Hotel where you can also enjoy the spa.
 This is the ideal place if you are looking for relaxation.
 A very nice place to go for dinner, in the evening, is La Sciarbonata.